 This summary highlights some of the information in this prospectus.
 It is not complete and may not contain all of the information that is important to you.
-You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
+You should read carefully the more detailed information set forth under "Risk Factors", "Available Information" and "Incorporation by Reference" included in this prospectus.
 Unless otherwise noted, the terms "we," "us," "our," the "Company" and "Saratoga" refer to Saratoga Investment Corp. and its wholly owned subsidiaries, Saratoga Investment Funding LLC and Saratoga Investment Corp.
 SBIC LP, and does not refer to Saratoga Investment Corp.
 CLO 2013-1 Ltd. In addition, the terms "Saratoga Investment Advisors" and "investment adviser" refer to Saratoga Investment Advisors, LLC, our external investment adviser.